Articles

 Pasture species diversification is a great way to supplement winter forage supply while opening new options to avoid the destruction of your pastures.
 Species diversification doesn't have to be complicated or scary; it can be as simple as adding some tall fescue to a field for stockpiling.
 Stockpiling is a practice that involves resting pastures from the end of summer until they are grazed in the winter.
 Species for stockpiling include tall fescue, bromegrass, timothy, and birdsfoot trefoil.
 Stockpiling typically involves strip or rotational paddock grazing for short durations from November onwards.
 For more information on stockpile grazing, read Extending the Grazing Season- Stockpiling Pasture for Fall Grazing

-Even as this practice grows in popularity, some producers still seem to be on the fence about fescue.
+Even as this practice grows in popularity, some producers remain on the fence about fescue.
 We believe there is a place for tall fescue in a grazing system (even for the notorious 'Kentucky 31').
 Tall fescue is productive, has a tough root system, and withstands more abuse than most pasture species.
-Additionally, the alkaloid content of tall fescue that causes health problems in grazing animals declines in the winter.
+Additionally, the alkaloid content of tall fescue, which can cause health problems in grazing animals, declines in the winter.
 Therefore, tall fescue is a great resource for stockpiling.
 The article Tall Fescue, Friend or Foe? written by the University of Maryland and Penn State agronomists, goes into more detail.

-We can also use species diversification by interseeding warm-season grasses or legumes into our pastures for summer feeding.
-It isn't often considered, but one way to extend the grazing season is to increase your grazing options during the grazing season—warm-seasons do that.
+We can also diversify our pastures by interseeding warm-season grasses or legumes for summer feeding.
+It isn't often considered, but one way to extend the grazing season is to increase your grazing options during the warm season—warm-season forages do that.
 Figure 1, from Extending the Grazing Season with Plant Diversity, shows the benefit of adding these warm-season plants.
 The solid line represents the growing pattern of the cool-season plants.
 Typically, there would be a farm-wide lull in production during the hottest part of the year, known as the summer slump.

 a chart that illustrates the summer slump in cool-season grasses